Travel to Pattadakkal - a Unesco World Heritage Site

 Pattadakal was the second most important city of the Chalukyas and it was used as the site of royal ceremonies like coronations. , Pattadakal is also called as Pattadakallu or Raktapura.

 Temples of Pattadakkal

 The kings of Chalukya Dynasty were great lovers of art and architecture.
-They built a group of 8 temples in the Pattadakkal complex - Sangameshwara, Virupaksha, Mallikarjuna, Chandrasekhara (all built in the southern Dravida Vimana style), Kadasiddeshwara, Jambulinga, Galaganatha, and Kasivisveshwara (the last 4 built in the northern Rekhanagara Prasada style).
+They built a group of 8 temples in the Pattadakkal complex.
+These temples are - Sangameshwara, Virupaksha, Mallikarjuna, Chandrasekhara (all built in the southern Dravida Vimana style), Kadasiddeshwara, Jambulinga, Galaganatha, and Kasivisveshwara (the last 4 built in the northern Rekhanagara Prasada style).

-These temples are built using local red sandstone.
+These temples are built using local red sandstone, from the hills that surround the region and spread across 5.56 acres.
 The immediate difference one can notice in the styles is the gopuram.
 The southern style gopuram is shorter, broader at the base, and squat.
 In the case of northern style gopuram is that they are taller and better proportioned.
 On a detailed look one can notice the difference in architecture.
 In the southern style, the temples are richly carved, both inside and out, whereas the northern style temples have plain outer walls, with only an occasional carving.

 Virupaksha Temple at Pattadakkal